 However, even the scientists of the 60′s couldn’t predict the development of Mountain Dew, Power Aid Energy Drinks and Gummy Worms.
 There is no way they could have foreseen that the average teenager would now eat their own weight in refined sugar every year.
 And, finally, even those scientists with a dark pessimistic vision of the 21st century, couldn’t imagine the power that high-fructose corn syrup would wield against fluoride, regular toothpaste and even daily flossing.

 • Encourage brushing, flossing and rinsing.

 • Watch what your child drinks.

 • Make treats part of meals.

 • Choose nutritious snacks.

-Proper oral hygiene in your own home is very important and needs to start at a very young age.
-We take the time to instruct parents and children on good brushing and flossing techniques so they can enjoy excellent dental health for life.
+Proper dental hygiene at your home is really important and really needs to begin at a very young age.
+We take the time to teach mothers and fathers and kids on correct brushing and flossing methods to enable them to enjoy great oral health for life.